any-docs/css/content/guides/masking/mask_properties/index.md

 ## The `mask-repeat` property

-The {{cssxref("mask-repeat")}} property defines how mask images are repeated, or tiled, after the initial mask image has been sized and positioned.
+The `mask-repeat` property defines how mask images are repeated, or tiled, after the initial mask image has been sized and positioned.
 The `mask-repeat` property defines if and how that mask image is repeated along the horizontal and vertical axes.
 In most of the previous examples, you may have noticed the star mask repeated along the X and Y axes.
 This is because `repeat` is the default value.

-The `mask-repeat` property is analogous to the {{cssxref("background-repeat")}} property, accepting the same [`<repeat-style>`](/reference/properties/mask-repeat#values) values.
+The `mask-repeat` property is analogous to the `background-repeat` property, accepting the same [`<repeat-style>`](/reference/properties/mask-repeat#values) values.
 As is the case with `background-repeat`, the first (and possibly only) mask-image repetition is positioned by [the `*-position` property](#the_mask-position_property) and sized by [the `*-size` property](#the_mask-size_property).
 The positions of the repeated background or mask images are based on this initial image instance.

 Continuing with the `masked-element` example, if we don't explicitly set the `mask-repeat` property, it will default to `repeat` for each layer, as if we had set the following: